vidyadawg/JunoDubskis/README.md

 - Numpad+ for incrementing the wins
 - Numpad- for incrementing the losses
-- Home key for resetting the score
+- Ctrl+Alt+A key for resetting the score
 - Delete key to exit the program from anywhere

 ### Troubleshooting: